Thousands protest Bulgaria’s draft 2026 budget in Sofia

 The “yellow line” refers to the initial withdrawal line established under the first phase of the ceasefire agreement between Israel and Hamas.
 It separates Israeli-controlled areas in the east from Palestinian-administered areas in the west.

-On population movements across the enclave, Haq said that since the ceasefire began, over 680,000 movements from southern to northern Gaza have been recorded, along with about 113,000 from western to eastern Khan Younis.
+On population movements across the Strip, Haq said that since the ceasefire began, more than 680,000 movements from southern to northern Gaza have been recorded, along with about 113,000 from western to eastern Khan Younis.

 However, he added, many displaced people have chosen to remain where they are due to widespread destruction, a lack of alternatives, and ongoing uncertainty about safety and access to services in their home areas.